VikeLabs/vikebot/README.md

 # VikeBot
 Documentation is work in progress!

+## Pycord
+Discord.py is now deprecated so we're moving to an alternative ~ Pycord.
+Pycord is a fork of Discord.py being maintained from v1.7.3 onwards.
+The documentation to get started with Pycord can be found [Here!] (https://docs.pycord.dev/en/master/#getting-started)

 ## Development

+### Pipenv
 1. Use [pipenv](https://github.com/pypa/pipenv) to manage dependencies etc.
 2. Execute `pipenv install` to install dependecies.
 2. Run `main.py` using `pipenv run python main.py`
     - **Note**: The bot expects either the `BOT_TOKEN` passed in as an environement variable or within a `.env` file in the project root directory.

+### Discord Bot Token

 ### Database
 VikeBot uses DynamoDB, which is a NoSQL database by Amazon.
 Below provides some brief instructions on how to setup a local instance of DynamoDB as well as a visual tool to interact with the database.